Origins of Tokyo Big6 Baseball and Its Impact on NPB

 Books about university baseball and NPB connections are also helpful

-Modern Tokyo Big6 Baseball, while no longer possessing the overwhelming presence it once had, still holds a special position in Japanese university baseball.
+Tokyo Big6 Baseball since the 2010s, while no longer possessing the overwhelming presence it once had, still holds a special position in Japanese university baseball.
 However, with the increase in direct professional entry from high school and the rising competitive strength of other university leagues such as the Tokyo Metropolitan University League and the Kansai Student Baseball Federation, Big6's relative advantage has declined.
 Attendance figures have also trended downward compared to the golden era, with empty seats becoming noticeable particularly in matches other than the Waseda-Keio rivalry.
 Nevertheless, the Waseda-Keio match continues to attract over 30,000 spectators annually, remaining one of the largest events in Japanese university sports.
 For Big6 baseball to maintain its presence in the Japanese baseball world going forward, it must balance the preservation of tradition with reforms suited to the times.